-How are brain metastases treated?
+How are some benign brain conditions treated?

-Brain metastases can be treated by stereotactic radiosurgery, whole brain radiotherapy, surgery or, a combination of these treatments.
+Benign conditions can be treated by stereotactic radiosurgery, neurosurgery, or a combination of these treatments.
 The Royal Marsden specialises in radiotherapy and is one of the leading hospitals for treatment with stereotactic radiosurgery.